open-policy-agent/contrib/pam_authz/pam/README.md

     - `error` displays an error message to the user.

     The actual conversation between the application and the user is implemented by the application, and may vary in behavior.
-For example, OpenSSH will postpone displaying all `info` messages, dumping them at the end after all prompts are completed.
+For example, some versions of OpenSSH will postpone displaying all `info` messages, dumping them at the end after all prompts are completed.

     Each application has a different maximum input length that the user can enter.
     This value is, for example, 256 characters for common implementations of `sudo`, and